stablekernel/aqueduct/source/docs/auth/index.md

 ## Tasks

 Aqueduct has types to manage authentication and authorization according to the [OAuth 2.0 specification](https://tools.ietf.org/html/rfc6749).
-The following tasks are important for this behavior:

-- Creating `AuthServer` instances to enable OAuth 2.0 in an Aqueduct application
-- Using `ManagedAuthDelegate<T>` to manage storage of authorization objects, e.g. storing tokens in a database.
-- Using `AuthCodeController` and `AuthController` to expose endpoints for exchanging credentials for authorization tokens.
-- Adding `Authorizer`s to a channel to allow only authorized requests.
-- Managing OAuth 2.0 Client identifiers, secrets and scopes with the `aqueduct auth` tool
+You create an `AuthServer` service object for your application that manages authentication and authorization logic.
+An `AuthServer` requires a helper object that implements `AuthDelegate` to handle configuration and required data storage.
+Most often, this object is a `ManagedAuthDelegate<T>` that uses the Aqueduct ORM to manage this storage.

+An `AuthServer` service object is injected into `Authorizer` controllers that protect access to controller channels.
+An `AuthServer` is also injected into `AuthCodeController` and `AuthController` to provide HTTP APIs for authentication.

+The `aqueduct auth` command-line tool manages configuration - such as client identifier management - for live applications.

 ![Authorization Objects](../img/authobjects.png)